 What is the Aquatic Ecology Laboratory (AEL)?

 The AEL is a dynamic research group that seeks to advance knowledge and stewardship of aquatic ecosystems.
 At the local level, a particularly unique relationship has developed between the AEL and the Division of Wildlife (Ohio Department of Natural Resources), allowing for a more expansive, management-driven approach to questions involving Lake Erie and inland Ohio reservoirs.
 (See Ohio Division of Wildlife Partnership for more information on this invaluable partnership.)
-AEL researchers also tackle questions in other ecosystems throughout the world, including multiple stressor effects on Lake Tanganyika cichlids and Atlantic coast salmonids, hypoxia impacts on coastal marine fishes, and the relationship between terrestrial land use and freshwater biodiversity.
+AEL researchers have also tackled questions in other ecosystems throughout the world, including multiple stressor effects on Lake Tanganyika cichlids and Atlantic coast salmonids, hypoxia impacts on coastal marine fishes, and the relationship between terrestrial land use and freshwater biodiversity.
 The core principles of the AEL are research, collaboration, and outreach; check out the rest of the website to learn more about the AEL and how these principles guide our breadth of interests.

 Be sure to check out our facilities and our Flickr profile to see where and how we conduct our research.
 For any additional information or questions, reach out to one of our students, staff, or faculty.
 You can also reach us using the contact information below.